databrickslabs/ucx/docs/logic.md

 In the implementation we group the objects by the APIs they use to get/set the permissions.

+Crawler and Applier are base classes that should be implemented by each resource type.

 ## Crawler and serialization logic

 Crawlers are expected to return a list of callable functions that will be later used to get the permissions.